MGID Pixel via Google Tag Manager: URL-based conversions

 1. Log in to your Google Tag Manager account.

 After creating a GTM container for your website, the first step in configuring conversion tracking is to add the MGID Pixel code to all pages.
-If you have previously used the MGID Pixel template and see notifications like the ones in the screenshot below, update the template before proceeding.
+If you have previously used the MGID Pixel template and see a notification like the one in the screenshot below, update the template before proceeding.

 2. Navigate to the Tags section and then click New.

-3. Add the Tag name (e.g., MGID Pixel) and press the pencil icon to edit the tag configuration.
+3. Add the Tag name (e.g., MGID Pixel) and click the pencil icon to edit the tag configuration.

-5. As a next step, fill in the MGID Client ID field (find your MGID Client ID by clicking your profile icon within the MGID Ads dashboard) and select the Base Pixel option.
+5. Next, fill in the MGID Client ID field (locate your MGID Client ID by clicking on your profile icon within the MGID Ads dashboard) and select the Base Pixel option.

-6. Click on the Triggering section and choose All Pages (Page view trigger type).
+6. In the Triggering section, choose All Pages (Page view trigger type).

 7. Click Save to save changes.